Vein Treatment FAQ

 We are pleased to offer mild intravenous relaxation medicine for the procedure in addition to the local anesthetic.
 This helps to enhance your comfort during the procedure although you will remain awake throughout the procedure.
 For your safety, when you receive the relaxation sedation medicine you will need to bring someone to drive you home and will not be able to return to work or drive a vehicle for the rest of the day.
 You may return to work the day following the procedure.
 If you prefer to not receive relaxing medicine and just local anesthetic, we are happy to accommodate that and you will be able to drive and return to work the same day.
 Either way you will be up and walking immediately after the procedure.
 Typically no relaxation medicine is suggested for the VenaSeal procedure.

 How do I know if the procedure was successful and everything is healing properly?

-You will return to the office a couple of days after each EVLT procedure for a brief ultrasound scan of the treated vein to ensure that the vein remains closed and to double-check your healthy veins to make sure that no blood clots form.
+You will return to the office a couple of days after each EVLT or VenaSeal procedure for a brief ultrasound scan of the treated vein to ensure that the vein remains closed and to double-check your healthy veins to make sure that no blood clots form.

 Are there any restrictions of my activities after the EVLT procedures?

 You will wear compression stockings for 2 weeks after your EVLT procedure at all times except when you are sleeping.
 ProActive is pleased to offer compression stockings for purchase that will be fitted to you.
 For the two weeks following each procedure, you will not be allowed to travel by airplane and you are also advised against any car or train rides over an hour in length to reduce the risk of blood clots.
 No getting in a bath, pool, hot tub, lakes or ocean for 2 weeks after your procedure to avoid infection.
 Showering is permitted beginning the day after the procedure.
 No strenuous activity/exercise is advised for 2 weeks after each procedure.
 We DO want you to walk for 10 minutes per hour on the day of and the day after the procedure while you are awake.
 Compression stockings are required for 3 days after the VenaSeal procedure.